keShraa/react-giphy-search/README.md

-# react-boilerplate
+# React Giphy search app

+Using Le Wagon's react boilerplate
-Simple react starter with the following config:
+A simple react starter with the following config:

 - React, ReactDOM
 - Webpack 4